teozeng1205/ds-mcp/docs/tutorial.md

 bash ds-mcp/scripts/run_mcp_server.sh provider
 bash ds-mcp/scripts/run_mcp_server.sh anomalies

-# Multi-table server (if you add more tables)
+# Multi-table server (pass as many identifiers as you like)
-bash ds-mcp/scripts/run_server.sh
+bash ds-mcp/scripts/run_mcp_server.sh provider analytics.some_other_table
 ```

 You should see the server start, register tools, and log to stderr.